alexauroradev/example-doc/src/index.md

 ## Invalid formatting

-Long line is long.
-Long line is long.
-Long line is long.
-Long line is long.
-Long line is long.
-Long line is long.

-- Incorrectly
-formatted
+Correct line

 - list
+- list

-**Bold that should be a header**
+### Bold that should be a header

 Some text:

-1. Some more
+1. list formatting
-   incorrect
 2. list formatting